joffy69-2/interactive_frontend_milestone/README.md

 This is the main marketing website for Code Institute.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.

+Project Example Idea 1
+Create a site that calls on the Google Maps API and/or the Google Places API (or similar) to allow users to search for their next holiday destination.

+External user’s goal:
+Find the best holiday destination for their needs.

+Site owner's goal:
+Get users to choose a travel package from this site and/or from its sponsors.

+Potential features to include:
+Connect to an API that suits your needs, we recommend Programmable Web as a way to search for APIs.

+Display information about different cities that are potential holiday destinations.

+Allow users to select/search a city and see a map with relevant attractions, accommodations and restaurants.

+Provide results in a manner that is visually appealing and user friendly.

+Project Example Idea 2
+Build a memory game

+External user’s goal:
+Have fun playing the game.

+Site owner's goal:
+Same as the external users - make a game that you'd enjoy playing yourself.
+Potential features to include:
+Build a simple single-player pattern-matching memory game.

+We encourage you to create your own game, by choosing a set of visual and/or auditory patterns that increase in complexity over the course of the game and challenge the player.
+Games that you could look at for inspiration include Simon and Bop It.

+Provide users with clear explanations on how to play the game and with clear feedback on how they're doing at any stage

 User Experience (UX)

 User stories